-Mortality: the base table of mortality assumed at 31 March 2018 is summarised below.
+Mortality: the base table of mortality assumed at 31 March 2021 is summarised below.
 This is based on standardised tables of mortality rates which are determined by reference to historic experience of occupational pension schemes.
 These tables are then calibrated based on the results of mortality analysis to reflect the demographic profile of the Scheme (by reference to age, gender, category of membership, category of occupation, pension amount and postcode).

 Group

-Male non-pensioners with: - Low pensions - High pensions 93%% of S2NMA 71% of S2NMA
+Male non-pensioners with: - Low pensions - High pensions 94% of S3PMA 73% of S3PMA

-Female non-pensioners 85% of S2NFA
+Female non-pensioners 87% of S3PFA

-Male pensioners with: - Low pensions - High pensions 108% of S2NMA 83% of S2NMA
+Male pensioners with: - Low pensions - High pensions 107% of S3PMA 87% of S3PMA

-Female pensioners 88% of S2NFA
+Female pensioners 91% of S3PFA

-Male dependants 114% of S2NMA
+Male dependants 108% of S3PMA

-Female dependants 102% of S2NFA
+Female dependants 96% of S3PFA

-Low pensions are classed as being lower than £25,100 p.a. at 31 March 2018.
+Low pensions are classed as being lower than £25,100 p.a. at 31 March 2021.
 High pensions are higher than the specified limit.

-The tables above were adjusted to incorporate improvement factors from 2007 based on the latest consistent CMI core projection model.
-As of 31 March 2018, this was the CMI 2018 core projection model.
-As of the 31 March 2020 interim update, the improvement factors were updated to reflect the latest CMI projections model, namely CMI 2019.
+The tables above were adjusted to incorporate improvement factors from 2013 based on the latest consistent CMI core projection model.
+As of 31 March 2021, this was the CMI 2021 core projection model.

-To address future improvements in mortality from 2007, an explicit allowance for long-term trend reductions in mortality rates of 1.5% p.a. has been applied to the CMI's core projection model.
-The core smoothing parameter (S) of 7 at 31 March 2018 and an initial additional improvements parameter (A) of 0.5% p.a. were applied from 2007.
+To address future improvements in mortality from 2013, the following were applied to the CMI 2021 core projection model: an allowance for long-term trend reductions in mortality rates of 1.5% p.a., the core smoothing parameter (S) of 7, an initial additional improvements parameter (A) of 0.5% p.a., allowance for 2020 data ("w2020") of 0% and allowance for 2021 data ("w2021") of 5%.

-Members who left the Scheme on the closure date (31 March 2018) are classified in accordance with the size of their Additional Voluntary Contribution (AVC)/British Airways Pension Plan (BAPP) fund value.
-Members assessed to have high, medium and low AVC/BAPP fund values are assumed to commute 10%, 13% and 18% of their pension upon retirement, respectively, i.e. exchange the relevant proportion of their pension for a lump sum at retirement.
+Members who left the Scheme on the closure date (31 March 2018) are classified in accordance with the size of their Additional Voluntary Contribution (AVC) / British Airways Pension Plan (BAPP) fund value.
+Members assessed to have high, medium and low AVC / BAPP fund values are assumed to commute 10%, 13% and 18% of their pension upon retirement, respectively, i.e. exchange the relevant proportion of their pension for a lump sum at retirement.
 Other deferred members are assumed to commute 20% of their pension on retirement.